-Waste minimization and pollution prevention are inherent goals within all the operating procedures of Los Alamos National Security, LLC (LANS).
+Waste minimization and pollution prevention are inherent goals within the operating procedures of Los Alamos National Security, LLC (LANS).
 The US Department of Energy (DOE) and LANS are required to submit an annual hazardous waste minimization report to the New Mexico Environment Department (NMED) in accordance with the Los Alamos National Laboratory (LANL or the Laboratory) Hazardous Waste Facility Permit.
-The report was prepared pursuant to the requirements of Section 2.9 of the LANL Hazardous Waste Facility Permit, which was issued in November 2010.
+The report was prepared pursuant to the requirements of Section 2.9 of the LANL Hazardous Waste Facility Permit.
 This report describes the hazardous waste minimization program (a component of the overall Waste Minimization/Pollution Prevention [WMin/PP] Program) administered by the Environmental Stewardship Group (ENV-ES).
-This report also supports the waste minimization and pollution prevention goals of the Environmental Programs Directorate (EP) organizations that are responsible for implementing remediation activities and describes its programs to incorporate waste reduction practices into remediation activities and procedures.
+This report also supports the waste minimization and pollution prevention goals of the Environmental Programs Directorate (EP) organizations that are responsible for implementing remediation activities and procedures.

-LANS was very successful in fiscal year (FY) 2012 (October 1-September 30) in WMin/PP efforts.
-Staff funded six projects specifically related to reduction of waste with hazardous wastes, and LANS won six national awards for pollution prevention efforts from the National Nuclear Security Administration (NNSA) and one national award for pollution prevention from DOE.
-In FY12, much less remediation waste was generated at the Laboratory than in FY11 (1,861 kilograms (kg) in FY12 vs. 118,966 kg in FY11).
-Less non-remediation hazardous waste, mixed transuranic waste, and mixed low-level waste were also generated in FY12 than in FY11 (116,128 kg in FY12 vs. 158,548 kg in FY11).
+LANS was very successful in fiscal year (FY) 2013 (October 1-September 30) in WMin/PP efforts.
+Staff funded four projects specifically related to reduction of waste with hazardous constituents, and LANS won four national awards for pollution prevention efforts from the National Nuclear Security Administration (NNSA).
+In FY13, there was no hazardous, mixed-transuranic (MTRU), or mixed low-level (MLLW) remediation waste generated at the Laboratory.
+More hazardous waste, MTRU waste, and MLLW was generated in FY13 than in FY12, and the majority of the increase was related to MTRU processing or lab cleanouts.
 These accomplishments and analysis of the waste streams are discussed in much more detail within this report.